LM-SPT: LM-Aligned Semantic Distillation for Speech Tokenization: Introduction

 \section{Introduction}

-Large language models (LLMs) have recently demonstrated remarkable capabilities in modeling and generating natural language.
-Motivated by this success, speech language models (SLMs) have emerged, aiming to model human speech in a similar generative fashion~\cite{gpt4o, minmo, qwen25omni, moshi, spiritlm, glm4voice, freezeomni}.
+\IEEEPARstart{L}{arge} language models (LLMs) have recently demonstrated remarkable capabilities in modeling and generating natural language.
+Motivated by this success, speech language models (SLMs) have emerged, aiming to model human speech in a similar generative fashion~\cite{gpt4o, minmo, moshi, Qwen3-Omni, voila2025, spiritlm, glm4voice, mimoaudio2025}.
 These models typically rely on discrete representations of speech, which can be broadly categorized into semantic tokens and acoustic tokens.
 Semantic tokens are derived from self-supervised models such as HuBERT~\cite{hubert} or Wav2vec2~\cite{schneider2019wav2vec}, capturing high-level linguistic content.
-Acoustic tokens, on the other hand, are produced by neural audio codecs like EnCodec~\cite{encodec} and are optimized for preserving fine-grained audio details such as timbre and prosody.
+Acoustic tokens, on the other hand, are produced by neural audio codecs like EnCodec~\cite{encodec} or DAC~\cite{DAC} and are optimized for preserving fine-grained audio details such as timbre and prosody.

-While both representations have proven useful, neither is ideal in isolation for training SLMs.
+While both speech representations have proven useful, neither is ideal in isolation for integrating with LLMs.
 Semantic tokens align well with text but often lose paralinguistic information necessary for high-fidelity speech synthesis.
 Acoustic tokens maintain audio quality but exhibit weak alignment with textual content, leading to errors such as missing or duplicated words in generated speech.
 Hierarchical approaches that combine both token types often suffer from high complexity, slower inference, and potential error accumulation.

 To overcome these limitations, SpeechTokenizer~\cite{zhang2024speechtokenizer} proposes a unified tokenization framework that disentangles semantic and paralinguistic features within a single residual vector quantization (RVQ)~\cite{soundstream} architecture.
 The first RVQ layer learns semantic representations via explicit distillation from a semantic teacher (e.g., HuBERT), while subsequent layers model speaker-specific and prosodic variations.
-This design enables a single tokenizer to support accurate text alignment and high-quality speech generation simultaneously, forming the basis of a unified SLM.
+Similarly, X-Codec~\cite{ye2025codec} concatenates SSL representations with waveform features before RVQ, and jointly optimizes acoustic and semantic reconstruction, rather than directly matching teacher and student features.
+These designs enable a single tokenizer to support accurate text alignment and high-quality speech generation simultaneously, forming the basis of a unified SLM.